Cyclone Val: Other island nations

 During December 6, as the system moved southeastwards towards Samoa, the threat of gale-force or stronger winds developing over northern Tonga and the island of Wallis, within the French Overseas Territory of Wallis and Futuna increased.
 As a result, the FMS issued gale warnings for the islands of Niuafoʻou, Niuatoputapu and Wallis, while issuing a tropical cyclone alert for the rest of the Tongan islands.
 However, the warnings were cancelled during the next day, as the threat of gale-force or stronger winds developing over Wallis or northern Tonga had decreased.
 During December 8, after the system had made landfall on Savaii, Val started to move south-westwards and posed another threat to northern Tonga.
 As a result, a gale warning was reissued for Niuatoputapu, while the rest of Tonga was placed under a strong wind warning.
 A storm warning was subsequently issued for Niuatoputapu during December 9, after Val had produced gale-force winds over the island and moved closer to it.
 Storm-force winds of around 95 km/h were subsequently experienced on the island, while winds of below gale-force were experienced on Niuafoʻou.
 Wallis Island also did not experience any gale-force winds, however, some minor damage was reported on the island, after some minor flooding of coastal areas occurred.

 During December 10, the FMS issued a gale warning for Palmerston Island and a tropical cyclone alert for the rest of the Southern Cook Islands, as Val accelerated south-eastwards and appeared to threaten the islands.
 However, the system subsequently moved more towards the south-southeast than had been expected and eventually passed around 370 km to the west of Palmerston Island.
 As a result, the Southern Cook Islands were spared any major damage from the system.
 However, gale- and storm-force winds were reported on the island during December 11, which were subsequently attributed to a convective rainband and rain squalls that appeared on satellite imagery at the time.
 Gale-force winds were also reported over Pukapuka and nearby islands in the Northern Cook Islands during December 11.
-Within the Cook Islands, damages to crops and infrastructure were reported, with total damages estimated at around $1 million NZD (US$544 thousand).
+Within the Cook Islands, damages to crops and infrastructure were reported, with total damages estimated at $1 million NZD (US$544 thousand).
 The government of the Cook Islands also asked for money to repair a seawall.